AlineQuadros/AlineQuadros/_posts/2019-01-11-modelling-mangrove-forests.md

 Mangroves are fascinating coastal ecosystems, that harbor

 Well, unlike tropical or temperate forests, mangroves are not well studied so there's a lot we don't know about them.
 In 2017 I undertook a one-year long project to fill some gaps, and this post has a brief presentation of one of its outcomes.
+The full paper containing the results

-Initially, my task was to review published and unpublished papers (basically, a manual text-mining, you can read more about it <a href="https://alinequadros.github.io/AlineQuadros/playing-data-detective/">in this post</a>) and extract this information to a strucured dataset.
+Initially, my task was to review published and unpublished papers (basically, a manual text-mining, you can read more about it <a href="https://alinequadros.github.io/AlineQuadros/playing-data-detective/">in this post</a>) and extract this information to a structured dataset of traits (which you can access here:<a href="https://doi.org/10.3897/BDJ.5.e22089">Dataset of "true mangroves" plant species traits</a>).

->__Traits__ are quantitative and qualitative features of living beings that help biologists to model the ecology, behavior, and are extremely useful in **quantitative ecology** these days.
+>__Traits__ are quantitative and qualitative features of living beings that help researchers to model the ecology and behavior of species, and are extremely useful in **quantitative ecology** these days.

-While I was doing the reviews, I found two interesting sets of studies.
-One set contained studies about the **vegetation structure** of mangrove stands (tree height, diameter, density, etc), and another set had estimates of their annual litterfall production.
+While I was doing the reviews, I found two interesting sets of studies about the mangroves of Ajuruteua (north of Brazil).
+One set contained studies about the **vegetation structure** of mangrove stands (tree height, diameter, density, etc.), and another set had estimates of the litterfall production of these and other mangrove sites.
 Some studies even contained both information (the list of studies is at the end of this post).

 Well, but why is it important to study these things in the first place?
-Litterfall is a big component (and a proxy) of the annual aboveground
+Litterfall is a big component (and a proxy) of the annual aboveground production of a forest, and this information is used to track how fast (and efficiently) the forest is growing, the amount of carbon and important nutrients that is made available to all trophic levels

 <img src="/AlineQuadros/assets/images/mangrove_npp.png">